Brexit: the implications for intellectual property

 - UPC and Unitary Patent

 The UPC and Unitary Patent are EU instruments.
-Following the referendum vote last year discussions took place as to whether the UK could participate in the UPC and the Unitary Patent system post Brexit.
-Rowan Freeland, partner and head of Simmons & Simmons’ London Intellectual Property Group organised a consortium of the IP Federation, the Chartered Institute of Patent Attorneys and several law firms to seek an Opinion from EU constitutional law experts, Richard Gordon QC and Tom Pascoe on whether the UK would be able to continue to play a part in the UPC after leaving the EU.
+Following the referendum vote last year, discussions took place as to whether the UK could participate in the UPC and the Unitary Patent system post Brexit.
+Simmons & Simmons’ London Intellectual Property Group organised a consortium of the IP Federation, the Chartered Institute of Patent Attorneys and several law firms to seek an Opinion from EU constitutional law experts, Richard Gordon QC and Tom Pascoe on whether the UK would be able to continue to play a part in the UPC after leaving the EU.
 The Opinion found that the UK may legally remain part of the Unitary Patent Court post Brexit provided that it signs up to provisions that protect EU constitutional principles, namely the primacy of EU law and the jurisdiction of the CJEU in matters covered by the UPC agreement.
 The UK would need to enter into an agreement with the EU and the Member States setting out the new arrangement and the CJEU would have the final say as to the legality of such arrangements.

 - Customs detention, parallel imports and exhaustion